Anxiety meds for dogs

 Some take it better than others, while some take it out on the home’s interior.
-For example, the common destruction occurs around the doors or windows as the dog is desperately wanting to get outside to find out what has happened to you.
+For example, the common destruction occurs around the doors or windows as the dog desperately wants to get outside to find out what has happened to you.
 Where did you go?
 Why have you not returned?

-It goes with the territory for dogs as pack animals that they want and need you – as the alpha – to be there, so they know what is expected of them.
-Part of this can be alleviated early when you first bring the dog home and introduce your new dog to it’s new family.
+It goes with the territory for dogs as pack animals that they want and needs you – as the alpha – to be there, so they know what is expected of them.
+Part of this can be alleviated early when you first bring the dog home and introduce your new dog to a new family.
 Doing this right can greatly affect how they deal with anxious moments down the road.